lilive/Freeplane-Jumper/README.md

 ## Installation

-[Download QuickSearch.groovy](../../releases) and put it in the scripts subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).
+[Download Jumper.groovy](../../releases) and put it in the scripts subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).

 At Menu > Tools > Preferences > Scripts:
 - Set "script execution enabled" to Yes
 - Check "Permit file read operations"
 - Check "Permit file write operations"

 (This script need the file permissions because it save its settings in the Freeplane user directory.
-The name of the file is lilive_quicksearch.json.)
+The name of the file is lilive_jumper.json.)

 Restart Freeplane.

-You can now execute the script, you will find it in Menu > Edit > Find > Quick Search.
+You can now execute the script, you will find it in Menu > Edit > Find > Jumper.

 ## TODO - Ideas